 The signature section is usually the final section of a month-to-month rental agreement form.
 The contract isn’t valid until both the landlord and tenant sign it.
 You should also put the date it was signed next to each signature.
 As is the case with any signed legal contract, we recommend having an attorney review the lease terms prior to signing.

 Month-to-Month Rental Agreement Template Frequently Asked Questions (FAQs)

 Below, we will answer some frequently asked questions on a basic rental agreement, specifically a month-to-month lease agreement.
-If you have additional questions or would like to comment on the subject, please visit our FitSmallBusiness forum.

 Below are some frequently asked questions about month-to-month rental agreements.